 The welcome gate still gives a few seconds to the website visitor to see a glimpse of the actual website they are visiting, so they don’t think that they mistakenly clicked on the wrong site.

 Welcome gates are quite like their own landing page but it is important how and when you use it.

-Also, you have to assure that you’re not showing it multiple times to the same user under a session in fact not even the repeated visitor because that can annoy them.
+Also, you have to ensure that you’re not showing it multiple times to the same user under a session, in fact, not even the repeated visitor, because that can annoy them.

 - Ultimate Email Marketing Audit Guide To Know About

 - Email Bounce Back: What is it and How To Reduce Them?